-Ken is one of the new fighters that have made their way to the new Smash Bros. game.
+Ken is one of the new fighters that have made their way to Smash Bros.
 There are lots of things to learn about him including how you can unlock him for use.
 Our Super Smash Bros Ultimate Ken Guide will explain his move sets, changes, and costumes in detail.

 Super Smash Bros Ultimate Ken